 Students may withdraw from a course at any time up to 30 days prior to the end of the original course end date without academic penalty.
 A “W” will appear on the transcript which means a student has withdrawn without credit and without prejudice.
 There is no refund and course materials should not be returned.

 If a student formally withdraws less than 30 days prior to the course end date, the official record will reflect a ‘WF” (Withdrawal Failure), and will be without academic penalty.

 If a student does not formally withdraw from the course before the course end date, and does not complete the course, the official record will reflect an “F” (Failure).
 A grade of zero will be assigned and calculated into the cumulative average.
 There is no refund and course materials should not be returned.

 Students will receive a refund of the full course tuition fee minus the course withdrawal processing fee (refer to Fees) if they withdraw from the course within the first month of the course start date.
 Students wishing to withdraw from a course(s) before the first day of class will receive a partial refund (full tuition fee minus the withdrawal processing fee).

-All courses will be graded using the following alphabetic scale effective September 1, 2004.
-Students registered in courses with start dates before September 1, 2004 will be graded according to the applicable former Alpha or percentage grade scale.
+For courses starting on or after September 1, 2004, the Alpha/4.0 graduate grading scale is now effective.
+Students registered in courses with start dates before September 1, 2004 will be graded according to the applicable former alpha or percentage grade scale.